CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 {% breaking_image /assets/blog_img/CocoaPods-0.33/pod_help.png /assets/blog_img/CocoaPods-0.33/pod_help.png width="775" %}

 There is still some debate about how to handle light backgrounds.
-So if you have an opinion share your view on [CocoaPods#2159](https://github.com/CocoaPods/CocoaPods/issues/2159).
+So if you have if you have a well-construed argument share your view on [CocoaPods#2159](https://github.com/CocoaPods/CocoaPods/issues/2159).

-Another interesting enhancement is the inclusion of a suggestion for unrecognized arguments, which makes typos much easier to catch.
+Another interesting enhancement is the inclusion of a suggestion for unrecognised arguments, which makes typos much easier to catch.

 Finally, a galore of minor tweaks have been implemented:

-- The naked `pod` command doesn't default `pod install` anymore because it presented a help banner if he Podfile was not found.
-This context dependant behaviour is considered confusing for new users.
+- The naked `pod` command doesn’t default to `pod install` anymore because it presented an error if he Podfile was not found.
+This context dependant behaviour was not the experience we are looking for our new users.
-- The `--version` option is now only a root option and gained the ability of presenting the versions of the installed plugins if coupled with the `--verbose` option.
+- The `--version` option is not available anymore in sub-commands and gained the ability of presenting the versions of the installed plugins if coupled with the `--verbose` option.

 ## Command line completion

-The ` --completion-script` root option has been implemented.
+The ` --completion-script` option has been implemented for the `pod` command.
 It prints a completion script for the current shell (currently only the Z shell is supported).
 The result is faster than ever CocoaPoding:

 {% breaking_image /assets/blog_img/CocoaPods-0.33/pod_search_completion.gif /assets/blog_img/CocoaPods-0.33/pod_search_completion.gif width="500" %}